open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 If you are selected for the internship after completing the steps, you will be officially invited to join the OLE interns team!
 We’ll add you to the Virtual Interns Discord server virtual intern channel and assign you to a specific team to work on developing and improving OLE’s software.
 Our current projects can be found [here](#!./pages/robots/rbts-intern-orientation.md#Familiarize_Yourself_with_Current_Projects_and_Issues).

 Once accepted, you and your team will work on an assignment, and we’ll switch up the assignments each week.
-As part of this internship, you will have the opportunity to work with software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Vagrant](https://www.vagrantup.com/)**, **[VirtualBox](https://www.virtualbox.org/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Docker](https://www.docker.com/)**, **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)**, **[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)**, **[Node.js](https://nodejs.org/en/)**, **[Angular](https://angular.io/)**, **[Java](https://www.tutorialspoint.com/java/index.htm)**, and **[Kotlin](https://kotlinlang.org/)**.
+As part of this internship, you will have the opportunity to work with software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Docker](https://www.docker.com/)**, **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)**, **[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)**, **[Node.js](https://nodejs.org/en/)** and **[Angular](https://angular.io/)**.

 **NOTE**: This is an unpaid but intensive internship that requires 16 hours of work each week.
 More information about the internship can be found in our [FAQ](https://open-learning-exchange.github.io/#!pages/vi/vi-faq.md#General_Internship_Questions).
 If you have further questions, don’t hesitate to ask other members in the [Discord server](https://discord.gg/mtgGD4EnYW)!

 # The Steps

 Social coding is a huge part of any open source and collaborative project, and the Open Learning Exchange (OLE) is no different.
-In the following series of steps, you will learn about Markdown, Vagrant, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You will also be introduced to OLE’s digital library that hosts the learning materials – [Planet](https://github.com/open-learning-exchange/planet).
+In the following series of steps, you will learn about Markdown, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You will also be introduced to OLE’s digital library that hosts the learning materials – [Planet](https://github.com/open-learning-exchange/planet).

 Because these steps are simple, we expect high-quality work, which may take a longer time.
-We want to see that you are capable of using or learning how to use these tools (writing good GitHub issues, creating pull requests, navigating the Planet, using Vagrant and Docker, etc.).
+We want to see that you are capable of using or learning how to use these tools (writing good GitHub issues, creating pull requests, navigating the Planet, using Docker, etc.).
 These steps may seem easy, but we want you to impress us with good GitHub etiquette and quality Markdown.
 The bare minimum would be to just passively follow the steps; you should do further reading about the tools/languages we use so you can further your understanding and relieve confusion if you're unclear about how something works. **Treat these steps as learning opportunities!** The GitHub and Markdown skills you practice here are very important for both this internship and a future software development career.

 The MDwiki has plenty of resources to help you complete the steps.
 There is a list of useful links at the end of each step.
 We also created a [FAQ page](https://open-learning-exchange.github.io/#!pages/vi/vi-faq.md) where you can find the answers to some commonly asked questions.
 This page has even more [useful links and video tutorials](https://open-learning-exchange.github.io/#!pages/vi/vi-faq.md#Helpful_Links) that will help you become familiar with the tools/languages we use.
-For anything that is not on the FAQ page, Google and Stack Exchange are your friends :)
+For anything that is not on the FAQ page, Google, chatGPT and Stack Exchange are your friends :)

 **We also want you to keep us updated a relatively good amount in the Discord server as you complete these steps.
 We will ask you to send us messages, links, and screenshots along the First Steps, and we will use this to track your progress, so please do not forget to do so.** Check our [Discord Server](https://discord.gg/mtgGD4EnYW) page for more information about how to best communicate in Discord.